 *Supplied unfinished and without door furniture.
 Lead time 2-3 weeks.

-*Double Glazed toughened etchlite only.
+*Double Glazed toughened clear or etchlite only.
 All beading on fibreglass door is external beading.

 *All beads are woodgrain finish (even on smooth skin doors).